 Marketing MAR3023: Basic Marketing Mass Communications (Instructor: Osborne) MAR 4333: Promotion Management

 College of Public Health PHC4030: Introduction to Epidemiology (Instructor: Debate) PHC4942: Public Health in London (Instructor: Orriola)

-Honors College IDH4200: Britishness: National Identity in the Global Age (Instructor: Adams)
+Honors College IDH4200: Britishness: National Identity in the Global Age (Instructor: Adams) - Course is full.

 How to complete the REQUIRED Course Approval Form: